astral-sh/ruff/README.md

 (Coming from Flake8?
 Try [`flake8-to-ruff`](https://pypi.org/project/flake8-to-ruff/) to
 automatically convert your existing configuration.)

-Ruff can be used as a (near) drop-in replacement for Flake8 when used (1) without or with a small number of plugins, (2) alongside Black, and (3) on Python 3 code.
+Ruff can be used as a drop-in replacement for Flake8 when used (1) without or with a small number of plugins, (2) alongside Black, and (3) on Python 3 code.

-Under those conditions Ruff is missing 1 rule related to docstring parsing, and 1 rule related to redefined variables.
+Under those conditions, Ruff implements every rule in Flake8, with the exception of `F811`.

-Ruff re-implements some of the most popular Flake8 plugins and related code quality tools natively,
+Ruff also re-implements some of the most popular Flake8 plugins and related code quality tools natively,  including:
-including:

 - [`pydocstyle`](https://pypi.org/project/pydocstyle/)
 - [`pep8-naming`](https://pypi.org/project/pep8-naming/)